 Your sales process should be based on customers’ needs.
 A sales model working for the financial sector might fail in the automobile industry.

 For instance, demonstrations are good for tangible products such as software.
 On the other hand, case studies are better for service providers.

-So, customize the activities at each stage to provide the best buying experience to your customers.
+So, customize the activities at each stage to provide the best possible buying experience for your customers.
 Study the behaviors of your buyers regularly and cater to their needs accordingly.